bound1ess/notebook/books/readme.md

 Title | Opinion
 ----- | -------
-Introduction to Algorithms (Cormen) | Massive, rigorous, serves well as a handbook Structure and Interpretation of Computer Programs | *still reading*
+Introduction to Algorithms (Cormen) | Massive, rigorous, serves well as a handbook Structure and Interpretation of Computer Programs | Good stuff How To Solve It | *reading*